 - Sunrise value menu breakfast (hold the hash browns, grits, fries, and biscuits)

 Order all sandwiches and burgers without the bun and sauce; ask for a side house salad without croutons made with oil and vinegar in place of fries:

 - Bacon cheeseburger

 - Slow roasted pot roast (only order this sandwich if the pot roast is dry and has not been slow cooked in sauce; do not order if it contains sauce)

 - Shaved ham and swiss melt (hold the caramelized onions)

-Salads (for all salads, hold the bread that accompanies each dish):
+For all salads, hold the bread that accompanies each dish: